 NOTE1 : BPL Model can be purchased in 2 versions:

 1. P-N Model: Phase to neutral model (Standart Model).
 That version gets power from terminal pins 1 and 2 from phase and neutral.
-It can also transmit data from that pins and other pins usage is optionAl (Ex: Master can be connected to all phases and slaves can be connected to relevant phases)
+It can also transmit data from that pins and other pins usage is optional (Ex: Master can be connected to all phases and slaves can be connected to relevant phases)

 2. P-P Model: Phase to phase model.
 That version also gets power from terminal pins 1 and 2 from phase and neutral.
 Data transmission only done through terminal pins 3 and 4.
 Phase to phase connection can be done to data transmission pins for better performance.